New York's 60th State Assembly district

 New York's 60th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Democrat Nikki Lucas since a special election in 2022.

 Geography

 District 60 is in Brooklyn, and consists of the neighborhoods of East New York, Starrett City, the Hole and a portion of Brownsville.
 Shirley Chisholm State Park is also located within the district.

+The district overlaps (partially) with New York's 7th and 8th congressional districts, is completely within the 19th district of the New York State Senate, and overlaps the 37th, 42nd, and 46th districts of the New York City Council.

 2000s

 District 60 consisted of a portion of Bay Ridge in Brooklyn and the eastern shore of Staten Island.
 Following redistricting in 2011, this became the 64th district.